 - Capsule Endoscopy.

-The Committee is made up of four physicians and four surgeons, supported by a secretariat which resides within GESA.
+The Committee is made up of four physicians and four surgeons and is supported by a secretariat which resides within GESA.